-It’s impossible to confirm an exact number of dive sites, because it’s a matter of opinion.
+It’s impossible to confirm an exact number of dive sites because it’s a matter of opinion.
 Some divers count a long or large reef as two separate dive sites while others may combine them.
 In any case, there are at least 10 very good dive sites at Koh Phi Phi.
 Without doubt, the most popular dive sites are around the two tiny islets off of the southern tip of the Phi Phi mini-archipelago.
 These are Bida Nai & Bida Nok, and their location in deeper water enables marine life to flourish.
 Although snorkelling is good there, almost every boat that visits these islets is there for scuba diving.
-The snorkel boats tend to focus on Maya Bay and other parts of Koh Phi Phi Lei (the second-largest Phi Phi island).
-In 2014 the Thai government provided Koh Phi Phi with its own diving wreck by sinking the 48-metre long naval gunship HTMS Kled Geow at a depth that is perfect for AOW divers, or those certified to go deeper than 25 metres.
+The snorkel boats tend to focus on other parts of Koh Phi Phi Lei (the second-largest Phi Phi island).
+In 2014 the Thai government provided Koh Phi Phi with its own diving wreck by sinking the 48-metre long naval gunship HTMS Kled Grow at a depth that is perfect for AOW divers, or anyone certified to go deeper than 25 metres.
 This wreck is already very popular with the marine life species that have made the new wreck their home.

 For liveaboard diving at Koh Phi Phi, contacting us is the best way.
 We can help you choose a liveaboard trip that best suits your schedule, needs & budget.
 There are not as many choices when compared to liveaboard diving at The Similan Islands, but most weeks of the year we can offer a Koh Phi Phi liveaboard.
 Divers who want to stay on Koh Phi Phi and join a day trip or course can easily choose and book after arriving on the island.
-Due to the fierce competition, wide choice of dive centres and the price-fixing agreement, it’s best to arrive first and choose the dive centre which is most convenient to you.
+Due to the fierce competition, a wide choice of dive centres and the price-fixing agreement, it’s best to arrive first and choose the dive centre which is most convenient for you.